Data Cleaning and Pivot Tables in Google Sheets

 - Melissa B.

-I work primarily with Google Sheets, Apps Script and Data Studio, and also have extensive experience with Excel, SQL and Tableau.
-I've previously taught data courses and workshops for General Assembly in Washington, D.C.
+I work primarily with Google Sheets and Apps Script, and also have extensive experience with Google Data Studio, Microsoft Excel, SQL and Tableau.
+I've previously taught data courses and workshops for General Assembly in Washington, D.C..

 PreviewLesson 4: Introduction to Data Cleaning and Best Practices (5:12)